Joseph Simunovich, chairman of the board of governors of the Hackensack Meridian School of Medicine at Seton Hall University.

-"It is an honor and a privilege to welcome Joseph Simunovich in his new role as chair of the Seton Hall-Hackensack Meridian School of Medicine Board of Governors, along with the entire founding board," said Robert C. Garrett, FACHE, co-chief executive officer of Hackensack Meridian Health.
+"It is an honor and a privilege to welcome Joseph Simunovich in his new role as chair of the Hackensack Meridian School of Medicine at Seton Hall University Board of Governors, along with the entire founding board," said Robert C. Garrett, FACHE, co-chief executive officer of Hackensack Meridian Health.
 "Each member brings a wealth of experience and insight that will be essential as we continue to develop and look forward to training the physicians of the future."

 The Seton Hall and Hackensack Meridian Health partnership is expected to provide a significant economic boost to the region and help curb the critical physician shortage that New Jersey and the nation currently face.